 Every major scale contains only one semitone between scale degrees III and IV and between VII and VIII.
-Other scale degrees are separated by two semitones, a whole tone.
-As a result, a third can be a major third, whose notes are separated by four semitones, or a minor third, whose notes are separated by three semitones.
-This can be seen in the following fretboard diagrams and is very important for the specific structure of the resulting triads.
+The other scale degrees are separated by two semitones, which makes up a whole tone.
+As a result, a third can either be a major third whose notes are separated by four semitones, or a minor third, whose notes are separated by three semitones.

-When we take a closer look at the thirds in the following, you will see that every major scale contains three different kinds of triads.
-By looking at the triad at the first scale degree of C major c e g we will see that the interval c e is a major third and the interval e g is a minor third:
+When we take a closer look at the thirds in the following images, you’ll see that each major scale contains three different kinds of triads.
+By looking at the triad at the first scale degree of C major, we see that the interval between C and E is a major third and the interval between E and G is a minor third:

 Hence, this triad is called a major triad.
-Besides the triad built on the first scale degree (I), also the ones built on the fourth (IV) and the fifth (V) scale degree of every major scale are major triads.
-They consist of a major third, located four semitones above the root, and a perfect fifth, located seven semitones above their root.
+Besides the triad built on the first scale degree (I), the triads built on the fourth (IV), and the fifth (V) scale degree of every major scale are major triads.
+They consist of a major third located four semitones above the root, and a perfect fifth, located seven semitones above their root.

 C Major Triad (Scale Degree I)

 G Major Triad (Scale Degree V)

 How to play the C major triad on guitar in the root position

 You can use the following two shapes to play major triads on your guitar.
 In this case, the diagrams display two options to play a C major triad in root position.
 To play any other major triad, just shift these patterns horizontally on the fretboard.

 What are the different kinds of triads on guitar?

 Triads are made up of a root, which will be the first note of the triad, a third which can be major or minor, and a fifth which can be perfect, diminished if flat, or augmented if sharp.
 Thus giving four types of triad: